On this page:

 Residency Program Director

 An accredited facility must designate at least one person as the safety manager.
-The safety manager shall develop, carry out, and monitor the safety program for the accredited facility.
+The safety manager must develop, carry out, and monitor the safety program for the accredited facility.
+This person may be the same person who is the practitioner-in-charge.
+For multiple facilities, the applicant must designate a safety manager for each facility.

 General Requirements for Accredited Facilities

-Once approval is granted, accredited facilities will be responsible for complying with the requirements set forth in the administrative rules at §114.29(e) "General requirements for accredited facilities".
+Once approval is granted, accredited facilities are responsible for complying with the requirements in the administrative rules at §114.29(e) "General requirements for accredited facilities."

 Change of Ownership